Swrve/swrve-android-sdk/README.md

 How to build the SDK
 --------------------
-To build the Swrve aar library aar, run the following command from the SwrveSDk folder:
+To build the Swrve aar library, run the following command from the SwrveSDk folder:
 `../gradlew clean build assemble`
 This will generate the aar library in the build/outputs/aar folder.
 Use `google` aar for push related campaigns.